16 min read | 4502 words | 198 views | 0 comments

 At the time, the only expected growth factor in the use of telephone numbers was a rise in the human population itself.
 More people meant more households and families, each with their own telephone number.
 But today, with a dizzying amount of things, physical and virtual, that demand phone numbers in much the same way computers demand IP addresses, we are running out of numbers faster than ever.

 Well, technically, perhaps, that's not quite right.
 To understand why, you need to know a thing or two about how the NANP works.

-Without getting too technically, the NANP standardized area codes and telephone numbers to have the following format:
+Without getting too technical, the NANP standardized area codes and telephone numbers to have the following format:

 NPA represents the Numbering Plan Area, or "area code" as the laymen say.
 NXX is the local exchange, and XXXX is the station number.
 Generally, all the numbers in a local exchange are operated by the same company, though in recent years, number pooling is sometimes done in blocks of 1,000 instead of blocks of 10,000.
 And therein is the problem.